 + PRO: Endless activities

-Buenos Aires is a huge city and offers a million and one things to do, from attending events and festivals, to visiting museums or nature reserves.
-Expats can spend months in Buenos Aires and still not take advantage of everything it has to offer.
-If looking for something more traditional, like tango classes, this is the place to be.
+Buenos Aires is a huge city and offers a million and one things to do, from attending events and festivals to visiting museums or nature reserves.
+Expats can spend months in Buenos Aires and still not take advantage of everything it offers.
+More traditional activities like tango classes are also on offer.
 There are also many great museums, tours, sights and cultural centres to visit.
 These are great places to take part in active, social or academic activities.

 - CON: Loud and urban

 As a big city, there is a lot of noise pollution from people and cars in Buenos Aires.
-There are some areas which are more residential, but the streets of downtown Buenos Aires are bustling with people going about their business everyday.
-Although there are a few green areas in the neighbourhood of Palermo or near Puerto Madero, for the most part Buenos Aires is not a green city.
+Some areas and suburbs are more residential, but the streets of downtown Buenos Aires bustle with people going about their business every day.
+Although there are a few green areas in the neighbourhood of Palermo or near Puerto Madero, for the most part, Buenos Aires is not a green city.
 If expats are used to many tree-lined streets, they won't be found here.
-That said, a day trip to the nearby town of Tigre is great for a fresh air fix.
+That said, a day trip to the nearby town of Tigre is great for a fix of fresh air.

 Nightlife in Buenos Aires